 I don’t want you to become another sucker/victim who falls for false promises made by “gurus” who have supposedly made millions and now want to share their “secrets” with you (ahhh, how nice of them to want to give back out of the kindness of their hearts).
 Ninety-eight percent of what you need to learn/know about affiliate marketing is available for FREE.
 The other 2 percent will come from experience.
 Therefore, there’s no need to pay hundreds to thousands of dollars for bogus “systems,” “programs,” “coaching,” “training,” and so on unless you have money to waste.
 No individual course or network is going to make you a “super affiliate” or six-figure marketer.
 Experience, experimentation, hard work, observation, high engagement, and continuous improvement are the best teachers and what you will need to succeed.

-Note: I haven’t vetted all the suggestions in this post.
-Do your due diligence and don’t rush to purchase courses or spend money.
+I haven’t vetted all the content suggestions in this post.
+Do your due diligence and don’t rush to purchase courses.
 There are as many scammers as honest people in the affiliate marketing community.